Why donate to the Provincial Employees Community Services Fund?

 You can donate directly from your payroll!
 Automatic payroll deductions make giving easy.

-Choose to donate through PECSF, you will make a difference in your community!
+Choose to donate through PECSF, you'll make a difference in your community!

-Your donations will appear automatically on your T4 slip, making tax time a breeze!
+Your donations will appear automatically on your T4 slip.

 Narrator: Have you every wondered how your PECSF donation gets to the charity?